The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Constraining high-redshift Galaxy formation models with ism observations

 \subsection{Discussion on Observational Diagnostics}

-We have demonstrated that the observable properties of the ISM have the potential to place tight constraints on the physics that governs its evolution.
+We have demonstrated that the observable properties of the ISM are sensitive to the detailed implementation of galaxy formation physics.
+If samples of simulated galaxies can be created that match the selection functions of observed high-redshift galaxies, there is an opportunity to use the observable properties to constrain the input physics and the structure of the ISM in simulations.
 Here we have focused primarily on emission line ratios from oxygen as they are readily observable at high-redshift and they are less sensitive to the exact details of early chemical enrichment for which there remain significant uncertainties.
 Nevertheless, other line ratios observable by JWST from C$^{++}$ and N$^{3+}$ probe different gas densities and may help construct a density PDF that will be even more constraining than a single line ratio.
 Furthermore, the exact chemical abundances are sensitive to enrichment channel and initial mass function and could thus be used to further constrain high-redshift physics.
 Here we only aimed to demonstrate a few examples of what is now possible.
 One of the key advantages of { RAMSES-RTZ} is that it can predict these emission line ratios self-consistently without post-processing, which opens a new avenue to understand early galaxy evolution.